what is a layoff

 1. Effects of Laid-Off Employees

 Surely, the most heavily impacted group in the case of a layoff is the employees who have been let go of by the company.
-A layoff may lead to a number of negative effects on such employees’ attitude, mindset towards the company as well as self confidence.
+A layoff may lead to several negative effects on such employees’ attitudes, mindset towards the company as well as self-confidence.
 A few of the potential effects of a layoff on such employees can be:

 • Decreased Morale